 NU DPT Class of 2019 presentation at the annual NUPTHMS Research Day shown top left to right; Grace Bellinger, MS, Arek Solawa, SPT, Qianyun "Ella" Meng, SPT, Michael D. Ellis, PT, DPT, and bottom left to right; Amanda Tay, SPT, and Rebecca Dugan, SPT.

 - "Inter-Rater Reliability of Shear Wave Ultrasound Elastography on the Biceps Brachii Muscle in Individuals with Chronic Stroke"

-DPT students (class of 2018) are measuring shear wave velocity in the paretic biceps muscle of individuals with stroke.
-A five-rater design is being employed to evaluate inter-rater reliability.
-With the validity (see above) and reliability supported, this metric will serve as a new tool for clinicians to evaluate muscle stiffness changes that occur following stroke.
+DPT students (class of 2018) measured shear wave velocity in the paretic biceps muscle of individuals with stroke.
+A five-rater design was employed to evaluate inter-rater reliability in trained novice users.
+With the validity and reliability supported, this metric will serve as a new tool for clinicians to evaluate muscle architectural changes that occur following stroke.

 - "Maximum Reaching Abduction Load: Evidence for the Concurrent Validity of a Rapid Robotic Assessment of Reaching Function Following Stroke"

 NU DPT 2017 Graduate, Stefani Cleaver, PT, DPT, presented at APTA National Conference (CSM 2017) on behalf of students in the classes of 2017 and 2016.
 They presented results of a development project dedicated to the production of a clinically viable robotic evaluation method to quantify the impact of abnormal flexion synergy on reaching function in individuals with stroke.